GenoML/Meta-ML/README.md

 In the meantime, you can access the tutorials in the package.

 ## Generation of ML data
-This generation involves a process of variable selection on the initial data and a conversion of this files to a table with the variables selected.
+This generation involves a process of variable selection on the initial data and a conversion of the genotype files to a table in R with the variables selected.

 ## Obtaining of the models
 In this part, we apply simple machine learning to obtain models trained with the 50% of the data generated on step 1.